m-reza-rahman/jakartaee-azure/paas/README.md

 We will be using the fully managed PostgreSQL offering in Azure for this demo.
 If you have not set it up yet, please do so now.

 * Go to the [Azure portal](http://portal.azure.com).
 * Select 'Create a resource'.
 In the search box, enter and select 'Azure Database for PostgreSQL'.
 Hit create.
-Select a single server.
-Hit create again.
 * Create a new resource group named jakartaee-cafe-group-`<your suffix>` (the suffix could be your first name such as "reza").
 Specify the Server name to be jakartaee-cafe-db-`<your suffix>` (the suffix could be your first name such as "reza").
 Specify the login name to be postgres.
 Specify the password to be Secret123!.
 Create the resource.
 It will take a moment for the database to deploy and be ready for use.
 * In the portal home, go to 'All resources'.
 Find and click on jakartaee-cafe-db-`<your suffix>`.
 Open the connection security panel.
 Enable access to Azure services, add the current client IP address, disable SSL connection enforcement, and then hit 'Save'.